 where $J$ is the total angular momentum.

-In this section we are interested in light scalar mesons meaning $J=0$ and unflavored $(S = C = B = 0)$.
+In this section we address light scalar mesons, i.e., $J=0$ and unflavored $(S = C = B = 0)$.

-Within the holographic approach the description of the scalar glueball $(gg)$ and the scalar meson ($q \bar{q}$) is the same, but the main difference is given by the bulk mass, defining the hadron identity.
-Then, to study the scalar meson one has to start from action for a massive scalar field \eqref{esc_sw} which will leads us to the ``Schr\"odinger-like'' equation \eqref{eq_4}.
+Within the holographic approach, the description of the scalar glueball $(gg)$ and the scalar meson ($q \bar{q}$) is the same; however, the main difference is provided by the bulk mass, which defines the hadron identity.
+To study the scalar meson, we must to start from the action for a massive scalar field \eqref{esc_sw}, which will leads us to the ``Schr\"odinger-like'' equation \eqref{eq_4}.